This module will help you explore and understand:

 2. Fantasy replacement

 Change the ending or the subject of your fantasy.
-For example, if you are beginning to indulge in fantasy about a child you have seen in an indecent image, change the child to an adult.
+For example, if you are beginning to indulge in fantasy about a child you have seen in an indecent image or communicated with online, change the child to an adult.
 In order to gain the same satisfaction, this will probably not be an immediate solution, but you could start by changing small features like hairstyle or body form and over time change the whole situation.
 In contrast, try a different fantasy all together which is new and exciting…. and legal!

 3. Fantasy blocker